jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 Much like books are long-form and blogs and articles are short-form, MOOCs tend to be long-form educational experiences, while standalone online videos are often short-form.

 ## Videos
-Some software professional share their experience and knowledge via online videos.
+Some software professionals share their experience and knowledge via online videos.

 Videos span many types from how-to videos to educational videos.
 Many conferences have a video channel posting their content as well.